 Moskva: Nauka, 1997.
 638 p.

-UIUC also holds the 3 volumes of this series that cover Ivanovskaia oblast', Russian Reference 720.94733 Sv51, v.1-3, and one covering Smolenskaia oblast', Main Stacks 720.94727 Sv52.
+UIUC also holds the 3 volumes of this series that cover Ivanovskaia oblast', International & Area Studies Russian Reference (Slavic) 720.94733 Sv51, v.1-3, and one covering Smolenskaia oblast', Oak Street Facility 720.94727 Sv52.
 A volume on Tverskaia oblast' has recently been published, but UIUC has not yet acquired it.

 Vlasov, Viktor.
 Sankt-Peterburg: LITA, 2000-